MarcusHSmith/marcusmth/content/blog/how-to-code-review.md

 - [ ] Autolayout constraints can often be simplified
 - [ ] The name for Views or ViewControllers file and class should end with `View` or `ViewController`
 - [ ] Delegate functions are written in the format of `viewControllerDidRequestCreate`
+- [ ] For constant values in a list, use private enum

 **Web Development Concepts**
 - [ ] Use a QueryBuilder when possible when updating the database